-All January achievement tests (parts A and B) for Grade 9 semestered students are secured and must be returned to Alberta Education.
-All May/June achievement tests are secured except Part A of grades 6 and 9 English Language Arts and Français/French Language Arts.
+All January Provincial Achievement Tests (parts A and B) for Grade 9 semestered students are secured and must be returned to Alberta Education.
+All May/June Provincial Achievement Tests are secured except Part A of grades 6 and 9 English Language Arts and Français/French Language Arts.
 Unused or extra copies of only these Part A tests may be kept at the school after administration.
 Teachers may also use the released items and/or tests that are posted on the Alberta Education website.